MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     When you publish a draft, Fraud Protection overwrites the original published version of the rule with the changes you made in the draft version of the rule.
 1. To discard your changes, click **Discard**.
     When you discard your changes, Fraud Protection deletes the draft but retains the original published rule.

+> [!NOTE]
+>If a teammate updates and publishes a rule while you are still editing it, your changes may be out of date.
+When this is the case, a warning appears asking if you still want to publish your changes.<br>If you click **Publish**, your changes overwrite all changes that were made previously.<br>If you click **Cancel**, you can review the changes others have made before you publish your version.

+### Search for a rule

+When you search for a rule, all rule names and descriptions are searched, and the results are filtered accordingly.

+- To search for a rule, type a keyword into the **Search** box.

+- To remove the filter, delete the keyword from the **Search** box, or click the **x** to the right of the box.

 ### Change the order of a rule